marsbard/grua/README.md

 This should be a unique name on your system.
-If you do not provide this then by default the project name is `grua` but you should be aware that if you use two projects with the same name then you are likely to get clashes in mode configuration (SEE MODE) and in the worst case you could get data corruption, for example two projects with the same name having a container called 'mysql' would attempt to maintain both their databases in the same physical place on your hard drive.
+If you do not provide this then by default the project name is `grua` but you should be aware that if you use two projects with the same name then you are likely to get clashes in mode configuration (SEE MODE) and in the worst case you could get data corruption.
+For example two projects with the same name having a container called 'mysql' would attempt to maintain both their databases in the same physical place on your hard drive.
 It should be obvious that this is a bad idea.
 (In this example I am assuming the same mysql config which exposes the same volumes).

+Just be sure to always specify a `global` top level element containing a `project` attribute that doesn't exist in any other `grua` project on your system.

 * <a name="global-volumepath">__volumepath__</a>